 The implied preferred answer is that the more executive searches a firm has done for a similar role the better.
 Yet, that’s not necessarily the case.
 In retained executive search, the more identical searches a firm conducts, the more likely it is that they’ve done business with the companies you’d want to recruit out of for your engagement.
 Because they’ve done business with those target companies, they are likely off-limits to that firm.
 In other words, retained search firms can’t recruit out of target companies that happen to be their clients.
 When they can’t go there then you can’t go there.
 Too many identical searches are not a good thing.
 In fact, search firms that rattle off a long list of similar engagements should be screened out, not in.

 - Will the executive search firm consultant I meet with actually be the one doing the work?

 The implied preferred answer is “absolutely”, leaving the buyer with the impression that the partner is elbows deep in the engagement each and every day.
-However, every major retained search firm works on searches in conveyer belt fashion.
-First come the researchers who identify candidates, then come junior associates who qualify the candidates; and after that come the consultants and partners who do more in-depth interviews, assessments, and manage the engagement through its successful completion.
+However, every major retained search firm works on searches in a conveyer belt fashion.
+First, come the researchers who identify candidates, then come junior associates who qualify the candidates; and after that come the consultants and partners who do more in-depth interviews, assessments, and manage the engagement through its successful completion.
 Smaller firms and boutiques may cut out a layer or two, but teamwork in executive search is pretty standard practice.
 In our view, what is more important is whether those working on the engagement offer serious research expertise, business acumen, and added reach — the ability to tap candidates out of the grasp of other search firms.

 - What is your time-to-complete?